bonham/gpx_track_neighborhood/MODES.md

 Usage: `usage: 4-export-geojson.py [-h] [-m {category,plain}] database dataset_label`

 The mode is controlled by the `-m` flag.
 If you omit the flag then *category mode* is the default.

+Note: If you only want to export in plain mode, then you can skip the python scripts *2-proximity-calc.py* and *3-category-calc.py*